KP CM to lead caravans for PTI public gathering in Islamabad

 Pakistan

-PESHAWAR (Dunya News) - Khyber Pakhtunkhwa province is all set for the Pakistan Tehreek-e-Insaf’s (PTI) public gathering in the capital, Islamabad tomorrow.
+PESHAWAR (Dunya News) - Khyber Pakhtunkhwa is abuzz with preparations for the Pakistan Tehreek-e-Insaf’s (PTI) public gathering in Islamabad on Sunday.

-KP CM Ali Amin Gandapur has decided to lead caravans from his province for a PTI public gathering.
+KP Chief Minister Ali Amin Gandapur will lead caravans from his province for the PTI public gathering in the capital.

-According to sources, Swabi had been selected for a gathering where all leaders and workers of Peshawar division will gather.
+According to sources, Swabi has been selected for a gathering where all leaders and workers of Peshawar division will converge.

-Caravans from Charsadda, Peshawar, Nowshera and Khyber would be welcomed in Swabi.
+Caravans from Charsadda, Peshawar, Nowshera and Khyber will be welcomed in Swabi.

 CM Gandapur has issued directions to MNAs and MPAs to arrange vehicles for workers commuting to Islamabad.

-MNA from Bannu, Molana Nasim had decorated the buses for commuting to PTI public gathering.
+MNA from Bannu Maulana Nasim has decorated the buses for commuting workers and supporters of the PTI.

-Pictures of PTI founder Imran Khan and other party leaders had been displayed.
+Pictures of PTI founder Imran Khan and other party leaders have been displayed.

-It is pertinent to note that the PTI had changed the venue of public gathering last minute, now the public gathering will be held near the ground of cattle market at G.T round in Islamabad.
+The PTI has changed the venue for public gathering at the eleventh hour.
+It will now hold the event near cattle market ground along GT Road.